 Therefore, to become a great photographer, it’s essential to strive for quality over quantity on any given day.

 Focus on Good Photos, Not Bad Ones

-Picking the photos you want and focusing on the positive makes it easier for you to select a photo out of the endless sea of images in your memory card.
+Picking the photos you want and focusing on the positive makes it easier for you to select a picture out of the endless sea of images in your memory card.
 It’s also worth mentioning that this will make it easier for you.
-Fixating on the photos with flaws will result in photographers fixating on their mistakes and not the good shots they’ve taken.
-Lastly, it would be a nightmare if you were to delete images you don’t like until there’s the only one left and you find out you don’t like any of the images left behind.

-It might not make so much sense for this to still remain as fundamental for photo culling, especially with AI photo culling, where hundreds of images can be processed in seconds.
+It might not make sense for this to remain fundamental for photo culling, especially with AI photo culling, where hundreds of images can be processed in seconds.
 This tip still stands.

 How To Use An AI Photo Culling Software

 For this part, we’ll be using FilterPixel, one of the most convenient AI Photo culling software available in the market, as an example.

 Like all AI photo culling software out there, it uses Artificial Intelligence to help eliminate bad or mediocre photos and supplements the culling process with intelligent features.

 Beginning the process is simple.
 Instead of uploading or exporting your images on a software that you’d usually use, like Lightroom, to cull your photos, you’ll be importing your RAW files or JPEGs directly into the FilterPixel software generating instant previews.